We Bury the Dead: Critical response

-On the review aggregator website Rotten Tomatoes, 90% of 20 critics' reviews are positive.
+On the review aggregator website Rotten Tomatoes, 88% of 115 critics' reviews are positive, with an average rating of 6.8/10.
+The website's consensus reads: "Anchored by Daisy Ridley's magnetic performance and a grimly inventive premise, We Bury the Dead keenly uses familiar zombie tropes as a framework to deliver a beautifully shot, emotionally resonant meditation on loss and grief."
+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 16 critics, indicating "generally favorable" reviews.

 In her review for IndieWire, Katie Rife wrote of We Bury the Dead: "Overall, the craft of the movie is top-notch, with compelling performances, urgent pacing, and gorgeous cinematography."
 Siddhant Adlakha for Variety described the film as "at its most interesting and exciting when it approaches the well-worn [zombie] subgenre with brand-new spins, resulting in haunting scenes that open a cinematic window into the darkest, most mysterious parts of the human condition.
 Unfortunately, it keeps swerving back toward traditional horror territory at breakneck speed, resulting in a lopsided structure."
+Sheila O'Malley, writing for RogerEbert.com, gave the film three out of four stars, praising the framing of zombies both as fear-inducing monsters and as tragic "once-alive" human beings who were loved by others.

-Meagan Navarro, Head Critic of Bloody Disgusting, a horror genre-focused multimedia company, rated We Bury the Dead 2.5/5 stars, praising the movie for "delivering a few bursts of genuine scares" and "an awe-inducing sense of scale" and its star, Ridley, for delivering "more than one standout scene that induces chills."
+Meagan Navarro, Head Critic of Bloody Disgusting, a horror genre–focused multimedia company, rated We Bury the Dead 2.5/5 stars, praising the movie for "delivering a few bursts of genuine scares" and "an awe-inducing sense of scale" and its star, Ridley, for delivering "more than one standout scene that induces chills".
 Criticizing the director for over-relying on well-worn zombie tropes, she concluded that "Hilditch frequently opts to avoid taking any new path forward in favor of sticking with the much travelled subgenre and grief theme, leaving you frustrated by all the fresh ideas dangled but not explored."